Rigztan/Blockchain-FQL-Networking/README.md

-This repository contains the datasets for the research worl: Federated Q-Learning-based Secure, Fault Tolerant, and Energy Efficient Framework for Ad hoc Networks.
+This repository contains the datasets for the research work: Federated Q-Learning-based Secure, Fault Tolerant, and Energy Efficient Framework for Ad hoc Networks.
 The framework integrates MicroChain-based trust management, Federated Q-learning for adaptive routing, and an Adaptive Cryptographic Engine (ACE) to provide a multilayer security solution for MANETs.
 Dataset Provided:

 COMBINED_DATASET.csv